 For example, imagine you run a supermarket.
 Now, a customer’s purchase history might not look to reveal a lot on the surface, but, if analyzed carefully – recognizing the possible patterns, then merely this information is enough to give out a lot.
 If you haven’t guessed it yet, we’re talking about Target – a supermarket that figured out a teen girl (customer) was pregnant just by carefully studying her purchase history and looking for trends and patterns.
 So, the information that looked so trivial on the surface turned out to be of so much value when mined carefully – and that is exactly what we mean by “previously unknown knowledge”.

-We feel it’ll be unfair to you if we give you the flavor of Data Warehouse and Data Mining and completely ignore the big picture – Knowledge Discovery in Databases (KDD).
+We feel it’ll be unfair to you if we give you the flavor of Data Warehousing and Data Mining and completely ignore the big picture – Knowledge Discovery in Databases (KDD).
 Data Mining forms one of the steps of a KDD process.Let’s talk a bit more about KDD.

 Knowledge Discovery In Databases (KDD)